imohitmayank/a_lazy_data_science_guide/python/good_practices.md

 """
 ```

-- After this we can start adding the relevant code lines.
+- After this, we can start adding the relevant code lines.
 Make sure to separate different logical blocks of code within the functions using comments.
-- One important thing to handle at the start of the coding section, is to check the parameters and input data for some datatype or data content related basic issues.
+- One important thing to handle at the start of the coding section is to check the parameters and input data for some data type or data content related basic issues.
 A majority of code break happens due to silly mistakes like when someone provides wrong input, in which case we should print or log warning message and gracefully exit.
 The above same code contains two such preliminary but important checks inside the step 1 section.

 ### Naming convention

-- There are several formatting conventions that we can follow, like [Camel Case](https://en.wikipedia.org/wiki/Camel_case), [Snake case](https://en.wikipedia.org/wiki/Snake_case), etc. It's quite subjective and depends with the developer.
-Below are some example of naming different entities of a python code *(taken from PIP8 conventions  - with some modifications)* 😇,
+- There are several formatting conventions that we can follow, like [Camel Case](https://en.wikipedia.org/wiki/Camel_case), [Snake case](https://en.wikipedia.org/wiki/Snake_case), etc. It's quite subjective and depends on the developer.
+Below are some examples of naming different entities of a python code *(taken from PIP8 conventions  - with some modifications)* 😇,
   - **Module name:** Modules should have short, all-lowercase names (ex: `csv_column_operations.py`)
   - **Function or method name:** Function names should be lowercase, with words separated by underscores as necessary to improve readability.
 Also, don't forget to add your verbs! (ex: `perform_column_sum()`)
   - **Variable name:** Similar to function name but without the verbs! (ex: `list_of_news`)